 A high-quality, functional website is a must-have in virtually every business in the world.
 Your website might help your business in multiple ways.
 It might help you build credibility, advertise your business, attract new leads and bring in more sales in the long run.
 For a small business, a website is even more important.

 Small businesses usually operate with a small budget and little money for advertising and marketing.
 These businesses should take advantage of each opportunity to increase their exposure and enhance the visibility of their brand.
 A quality website can do that.
-Sadly, a number of business owners build and design substandard websites.
-They create website without having a clear strategy.
+Sadly, some business owners build and design substandard websites.
+They create the website without having a clear strategy.

-Many entrepreneurs, wrongly, only care and put emphasis on visual elements such as design, colors, images and so forth.
-The fact of the matter is that, your site is an asset.
+Many entrepreneurs, wrongly, only care and emphasize visual elements such as design, colors, images and so forth.
+The fact of the matter is that your site is an asset.
 The better job you do with creating and managing your website the greater asset you create for your business.